GoogleCloudPlatform/community/tutorials/using-ha-vpn-with-cisco-asa/index.md

 1. Review information about how
     [dynamic routing](https://cloud.google.com/vpn/docs/concepts/choosing-networks-routing#dynamic-routing)
-    works in Google Cloud Platform.
+    works in GCP.

-1. Make sure your peer VPN gateway supports BGP.
+1. Make sure that your peer VPN gateway supports BGP.

-1. For IKEv2 route-based VPN using VTI on ASA: make sure code version is 9.8(1) or later.
+1. For IKEv2 route-based VPN using VTI on ASA: Make sure that the code version is 9.8(1) or later.

 1. Select or [create](https://console.cloud.google.com/cloud-resource-manager) a GCP project.